nunosilva800/blog/1-pattern-history-consumer.md

 But that is not how modern applications are built.
 Even if it takes just a few seconds to process all of the log, users expect the application to be responsive during that time.
-For example, service health and _readyness_ checks should respond accordingly.
+For example, service health and _readyness_ checks should respond accordingly, or an API required by a user-facing front-end app can have a loading indication while processing is done.

 ## Signalling when it catches up